 - SG1.
 Design and create innovative multifunctional materials that synergistically integrate the multiple functions provided by individual components in battery electrodes. - SG2.
-Understand and control kinetically driven interfacial phenomena by deliberate design and manipulation of dynamic interfaces. - SG3.
-Gain fundamental understanding of transport properties in order to rationally design threedimensional architectures.
+Understand and control interfacial phenomena by deliberate design and manipulation of dynamic interfaces. - SG3.
+Gain fundamental understanding of design and function of thick porous electrode architectures.